-If you want to grow your business, a good place to start is by reviewing your pricing strategies.
+If you want to grow your business, a good place to start is by reviewing your retail pricing strategies.

 A few good questions include: